-If you’ve ever spilled bleach in your car, you know the smell can be pretty potent.
-It can be tough to get rid of that smell, but don’t worry – I am here to help!
+Have you ever accidentally spilled bleach in your car?
+You know the smell can be unbearably strong.
+But don’t fret – I’m here to help!

 How to Get Bleach Smell Out of the Car

-When you are dealing with a bleach smell in your car, you don’t want to mask it.
-Bleach is pretty strong and masking it will only work for a short period of time.
-After that, the bleach smell will take over again.
-Here is how to get the bleach smell out of your car:
+When dealing with a bleach smell in your car, don’t try to mask it.
+Bleach is highly reactive and masking only masks the odor for a short period of time; after that, the smell will return again.

 1. Required tools for the job